-Note: For a list of new features common to all T-Servers, see Part One of this document.
+Note: For a list of new features common to all T-Servers, see Part 1, "Common Functions and Procedures," on page 15.

 Switch-Specific Configuration

 This chapter presents switch-specific reference information for configuring T-Server for the NEC NEAX/APEX switch.
 It includes these sections: